 b.
 A copy of the report shall be sent to the law enforcement agency having jurisdiction, as soon as practical.

-7. If a crime scene in Minneapolis is identified, it should be thoroughly investigated and processed as it will be a major factor in determining prosecution.
+b.
+If a crime scene in Minneapolis is identified, it should be thoroughly investigated and processed, to include photographs and evidence collection, as scene investigation will be a major factor in determining prosecution.

-c.
-The supervisor should consider using other department resources, such as Canine.
+ac.
+The supervisor should consider using additional department resources, such as Canine.

-d.
-If the Crime Lab is not available or won’t be called to the scene, the officer shall collect any evidence in a paper bag and inventory the evidence in accordance with P&P 10-400.
+iii.
+If the Crime Lab is not available, the officer shall collect any evidence in a paper bag and inventory the evidence in accordance with P&P 10-400.

-e.
-Officers should focus investigative efforts on the collection of video, DNA, and other trace evidence used for analysis to identify the perpetrator.
+iv.
+Investigative efforts should focus on the collection of video, DNA, and other trace evidence used for analysis to identify the perpetrator.